 Equal Opportunity Instead of Restrictions

-The Middle Ages were unfortunately a period in history which men and women weren’t equal, society was strongly stratified according to the socioeconomic class into which a person was born, and religious intolerance abounded.
+The Middle Ages were unfortunately a period in history which men, women and gender minorities weren’t equal, society was strongly stratified according to the socioeconomic class into which a person was born, and religious intolerance abounded.
 The SCA does not re-create these aspects of the Middle Ages.

-Both men and women have equal opportunity to participate in any of the activities.
-On the field of combat, men and women fight each other or side by side.
-Similarly there are no divisions according to gender on the archery field.
-It is also not at all unusual for a man to take up cooking, embroidery, sewing or any other craft which would have traditionally been thought of as “women’s work”.
-At the same time, women frequently make armor, do leatherwork, craft weapons, and do other things which traditionally were thought to be the province of men.
+Everyone has equal opportunity to participate in any of the activities.
+On the field of combat, we all fight each other or side by side regardless of gender identity.
+Similarly there are no divisions according on the archery field.
+It is also not at all unusual for anyone regardless of gender to take up cooking, embroidery, sewing or any other craft which would have traditionally been thought of as “women’s work”.
+Armour making, leatherwork, craft weapons, brewing and all other arts and sciences are taken up by all in equal measure and celebrated.

-We do have titles and ranks in the SCA, which are awarded by our King and Queen.
+We do have titles and ranks in the SCA, which are awarded by our Monarchs.
 The highest honour is to become a Peer of the Realm.
 Anyone can achieve this honour (or any other honours) through consistent hard work and demonstration of chivalric behaviour within the SCA, no matter what the person’s position outside of the organization.

 In order to avoid misperceptions by the general public about “the people in the funny clothes” and the conflicts which can arise from religious differences, our organization’s governing documents specifically forbid practicing any sort of religion at our functions in such a way that others will inadvertently included.
 This means that you’re, of course, welcome to observe your own religion in the privacy of your encampment, but religious activities are never a part of our meetings, functions, or events.
 You may choose the persona of a nun or monk, but you may not attempt to preach or “convert” a person while participating in SCA activities.